 There are variations on a quip attributed to George Burns, and many others.
 We’ll paraphrase: ‘Life is all about honesty…once you can fake that, you've got it made.’

-Thing is, every PR pro we chatted with about this National Honesty Day (April 30) post had the same response: ‘It’s a good joke, but the truth is it’s impossible to fake authenticity for very long.’
+Seriously, every PR pro we chatted with about this post, for National Honesty Day (April 30), had the same response to the levity above: ‘It’s a good joke, but the truth is it’s impossible to fake authenticity for very long.’

 Back when PR pros spent a lot of time on airplanes, pitching specialist and communicator Michael Smart found himself on a flight next to a professor with a PhD.
 When she discovered Smart was in PR she responded, “Public relations...and truth...can they go together?”